peyrona/mingle/README.md

  **What is the easiest way to start?**

+> The "Mingle Standard Platform" is a set of tools created to make easy the daily tasks about _Une_ applications: create, compile, deploy and monitorize.
+All these tools are integrated in the IDE.
+So, beginners only need to know the IDE.
+>
+>
 > "Glue" is the name for the IDE (Integrated Development Environment), it has all you need: an editor, a compiler and an Execution Environment (to execute the compiled code).
 >
 > So, our recommendation is: